coherentgraphics/cpdflib-binary/README.md

 Use
 ===

-There is one header file, cpdflibwrapper.h, and depending on platform either static libraries or a DLL or both.
+There is one header file, cpdflibwrapper.h, and a static library and DLL(s).

 Sample linking on Linux with static libraries: cc program.c -o program -L. -lcpdf -lm -ldl